 Working at Camp

 Opportunities to serve Scouting by being a member of the Heart of New England Council Camp Staff are available to outstanding members of the Boy Scouts of America.
 The requirements are stiff; the job demanding; the experience exhilarating!
 Apply to join the camp staff today!

 Why Work at Summer Camp?

 The life of a camp staff member is a tough yet rewarding experience.
 Camp staff work for 8.5 weeks each summer to deliver a high quality program to the Scouts of New England.
-Staff members come together for one week of physical set up and staff development before opening Camp Wanocksett for 7 weeks of program, and Camp Split Rock for 3 weeks of program.
+Staff members come together for one week of physical set up and staff development before opening Camp Wanocksett for 7 weeks of program.
 At the conclusion of the summer, camp staff spend half a week putting things away for next year.

 Through it all, you’ll make lifelong friendships with Scouts from across the area.
 Living, eating, and working with friends is the job of a lifetime for many.